blackholll/self-hosted-evaluation/README.md

 This is intended to be a community-driven resource.
 Your input is crucial!

-1.  **Suggest a Topic**: Open an [Issue](https://github.com/[你的GitHub用户名]/self-hosted-evaluation/issues) to propose software categories or specific apps for evaluation.
+1.  **Suggest a Topic**: Open an [Issue](https://github.com/blackholll/self-hosted-evaluation/issues) to propose software categories or specific apps for evaluation.
 2.  **Improve a Review**: See an inaccuracy or have additional data?
 Submit a Pull Request with your corrections or insights.
 3.  **Share Your Experience**: Comment on existing reviews with your own production experiences.
 Your real-world data is gold.

-Please read our [Contributing Guidelines](CONTRIBUTING.md) before submitting.

 ## 📜 License